testit-tms/Test-IT-VS-Extension-sample/README.md

-# TestIT-VS-Extension-sample
+# Test-IT-VS-Extension-sample

-## TestIT-VS-Extension-sample - Extension for Visual Studio using [Test IT](https://testit.software) system.
+## Test-IT-VS-Extension-sample - Extension for Visual Studio using [Test IT](https://testit.software) system.
-This is an extension for Visual Studio, which allows you to use the IDE resources to create autotests on the TestIT system.
+This is an extension for Visual Studio, which allows you to use the IDE resources to create autotests on the Test IT system.
 You can get started with the extension by assembling it in your Visual Studio.

 ## Instruction for use